sisihagen/website/content/en/blog/2019/11/fiasco-neoliberalism-in-south-america.md

 title: "Fiasco neoliberalism in South America"
 date: 2019-11-08
 tags: "Society"
+geo: "South America"
+draft: false
 shorttext: "It is necessary to forget the unbridled application of the neoliberal model if countries are to move forward and develop internally."
-draft: false
 lang: en
 cover: "society"
 ---